sbrzo01alternate1-cell/Samuel-Brzozowski-Cisco-Networking-Abilities/README.md

 4. The IP Nightmare (Subnetting & Addressing)

+Here is my description for the IP Nightmare (Subnetting and Addressing)

+Here is my lab for the IP Nightmare (Subnetting and Addressing)

 # Module 2 Local Traffic & Segregation (Weeks 4–6)
 5. VLANs (Virtual Local Area Networks)
 6. Trunking & Inter-VLAN Routing